James May: Oh Cook!

 James May: Oh Cook! is a cooking programme hosted by James May and released via Amazon Prime Video in 2020.
-The programme features May attempting to cook a variety of different dishes, with each episode focussing on a particular cuisine or meal.
+The programme features May attempting to cook a variety of different dishes, with each episode focusing on a particular cuisine or meal.
 The show's title is a play on James's catchphrase from previous programmes.

 From 2019, May was involved in producing food-oriented videos for DriveTribe spin-off FoodTribe.
 In June 2020, it became apparent that May was working on a cookery show with Amazon.
 Amazon confirmed the show in July 2020, announcing that it would be released alongside a book, titled Oh Cook!: 60 Easy Recipes That Any Idiot Can Make.

 In press interviews released alongside the first series, May stated that he would like to film a second series of the programme abroad, saying he would be interested in learning how to cook a "proper American breakfast".